• Skip to primary navigation

 bell peppers, oil, garlic cloves, salt and pepper

-As you can see, you just need five simple ingredients, including salt and pepper!
+As you can see, you just need five simple ingredients, including salt and pepper, for this naturally vegan recipe.
 You can add fresh parsley for garnish, but that's optional.

 I prefer using red, yellow and orange bell peppers, because they're sweeter than green ones.
 When I want to use just one color, I make roasted red peppers.